#TBT: The Term “Lean Production” is Now 30 Years Old

 Well, the concept is an inspiration.
 I still wish they had come up with a word that was less loaded than “Lean.”

-We've all heard it: LEAN: Less Employees Are Needed…
+We've all heard the unfortunate acronymn-ization of LEAN meaning Less Employees Are Needed…

-Well, that's the perception in a workplace that tries to “implement Lean” without a foundation of “mutual trust and respect,” as the Toyota people say, including here as part of this video:
+Well, that's the perception in a workplace that tries to “implement Lean” without a foundation of “mutual trust and respect,” as the Toyota people say.

 It's hard, if not impossible, to “copy and paste” Lean or Toyota methods without at least working to build the same sort of underlying culture, right?

 Here is some discussion from LinkedIn the other day about my original “25 years” post:

 As I blogged about some years back, an American Toyota executive, who said about other companies that are adopting Lean,” that “If the employees are upset, it's not really Lean.”